Optimal Shrinkage Estimation of Fixed Effects in Linear Panel Data Models: URE estimators

-There are numerous other examples that fall into this framework.
-In the widely used wage determination model first introduced by \cite{abowd1999HighWageWorkersb}, $j$ corresponds to employer, $t$ to year, and $i$ to employee.
-In this model, an employee fixed effect is typically included as well.
-The outcome variable is log wages and the employer fixed effect captures the wage differential due to the employer.
-In a different, but related setting used in the analysis of neighborhood effects on future economic outcomes by \cite{chetty2018ImpactsNeighborhoodsIntergenerationala}, $j$ corresponds to either commuting zone or county.
-Here, the outcome variable is some measure of future economic outcome, and the fixed effect captures the effect of the neighborhood one resides in during her childhood to future economic outcome.

-All asymptotic arguments are as $ J \to \infty$ with $T$ and $n_{jt}$ fixed.
-This captures the common situation where the number of fixed effects to be estimated is large ($J \to \infty$), with observations for each fixed effect unit being relatively small ($n_{jt}$ remains fixed).
-In the teacher value-added model, this corresponds to the asymptotic experiment where the number of teachers grows to infinity, with the year dimensions and students per teacher for a given year being fixed.
-I assume that a consistent estimator $\widehat{\beta}$ of $\beta$ is readily available, which is easy to obtain under standard assumptions such as strict exogeneity (see, for example, \citealp{wooldridge2010EconometricAnalysisCross} for a textbook level discussion).
+I consider the asymptotic regime where $ J \to \infty$ with $T$ and $n_{jt}$ fixed.
+This captures the common situation where the number of effects to be estimated is large, with observations for each fixed effect unit being relatively small.
+I assume that a consistent estimator $\hat{\beta}$ of $\beta$ is readily available, which is easy to obtain under standard assumptions (see, for example, \citealp{wooldridge2010EconometricAnalysisCross} for a textbook-level discussion).
+For example, the within estimator is consistent in the present setting under minor regularity conditions.

-Let $\widehat{\alpha}_{jt}$ denote the least squares estimator for the fixed effects:
+Let $y_{jt}$ denote the least squares estimator for the fixed effects :